-5. Public Information and Participation Program
+4.5.
+Public Information and Participation Program

 - i.
-Each Permittee shall implement a Public Information and Participation Program (PIPP) that includes the requirements listed in this Part VI.D.5.
+Each Permittee shall implement a Public Information and Participation Program (PIPP) that includes, but is not limited to, the requirements listed in this Part VI.D.45.
 Each Permittee shall be responsible for developing and implementing the PIPP and implementing specific PIPP requirements.
 The objectives of the PIPP are as follows: - (1) To measurably increase the knowledge of the target audiences about the MS4, the adverse impacts of storm water pollution on receiving waters and potential solutions to mitigate the impacts. - (2) To measurably change the waste disposal and storm water pollution generation behavior of target audiences by developing and encouraging the implementation of appropriate alternatives.